Mum of two, Natalie Emuss is a dedicated supporter of the Addenbrooke’s Breast Cancer Appeal.

 Fashion Show 2018

-This year’s Fashion Show is dedicated to our dear friend Becky Hadfield who we lost in January 2018.
+The Fashion Show 2108 was dedicated to our dear friend Becky Hadfield who we lost in January 2018.

 Becky modelled in our 2016 show and was a huge part of our breast cancer family.
 She was keen to raise awareness and continued to fundraise throughout her illness.
 Becky will always have a special place in our hearts.